ptsd and trauma: what to expect after the unexpected

 1. INTRUSION SYMPTOMS

 Sometimes memories might force their way into your mind without your control and these can be very distressing.
-A person may experience constant and distressing dream.
+A person may experience distressing dreams.

 2. NEGATIVE MOOD